 The journey of Japanese curry Singapore culture mirrors its history in Japan.
 Originally introduced to Japan by the British (who brought their anglicised version of Indian curry), it was adapted into yoshoku Western-influenced Japanese cuisine designed to be practical, nutritious, and filling.

-Maji Curry
+1. Maji Curry

-Coco Ichibanya
+2. Coco Ichibanya

 Coco Ichibanya is the leading Japanese curry rice chain in Japan, with multiple outlets in Singapore.
 It allows customers to fully customize their Japanese curry rice, including portion size, spice level, and choice of sauces.
 Their Pork Cutlet and Cheese Curry is priced at $16.50, and the diverse menu features donburi, udon, and even seafood curry.
 Set meals often include a drink, enhancing the dining experience.
-Coco Ichibanya’s curry is known for its thick, mildly sweet flavor profile and the ability to add various toppings such as cheese, vegetables, and meats.
-The chain’s opening hours typically range from 11 am to 9:30 pm, with some outlets open later on weekends.

-Gochi-So Shokudo
+3. Gochi-So Shokudo

-Gochi-So Shokudo is known for using premium cuts of Bellota loin katsu curry and Iberico pork, with dishes like the Collar Mille Feuille Katsu Curry priced at $17.50.
-Their katsu is sliced thin for a tender, succulent bite, and they offer a variety of Japanese set meals, including flavorful katsu curry dishes and unagi options.
-Located at Jewel Changi Airport, Gochi-So Shokudo serves customers daily from 11:30 am to 9:30 pm.
-The restaurant emphasizes quality ingredients and meticulous preparation, making it a favorite for those seeking rich, authentic Japanese flavors in a comfortable setting.
+Gochi-So Shokudo at Jewel Changi Airport is renowned for premium cuts like the Bellota loin katsu curry and Iberico pork, with signature dishes such as the Collar Mille Feuille Katsu Curry priced at $17.50.
+The katsu is sliced thin for a tender, succulent bite, paired with rich, flavorful katsu curry sauce and options including unagi.
+The restaurant offers a comfortable, casual setting with ample seating and operates daily from 11:30 am to 9:30 pm, making it ideal for both lunch and dinner.

-Maruhachi Donburi & Curry
+4. Maruhachi Donburi & Curry

-Monster Curry
+5. Monster Curry

 Monster Curry is famous for its signature demi glace curry served in large portions.
 Their demi glace Japanese curry sauce is a rich concoction of 14 different spices and vegetables, including garlic and ginger.
 Diners can choose from five different levels of spiciness, adding an extra kick with their house-made hot sauce and chilli padi.
 The Pork Shabu-Shabu Omelette Curry is priced at $14.90, with a menu featuring beef, seafood, and donburi options.
 Monster Curry outlets generally operate from 11 am to 10 pm, catering to both lunch and late dinners.
 The restaurant is known for generous portions served on iconic large plates, perfect for sharing.

-YAO Cutlet & Katsuya
+6. YAO Cutlet & Katsuya

-For affordable Japanese curry rice, YAO Cutlet serves a hearty plate for just $6.90 at a hawker stall in the CBD.
-Their Japanese Curry and Chicken Cutlet dish features a silky, runny omelette atop rice with a spicier-than-usual curry sauce.
-YAO Cutlet operates weekdays from 9:30 am to 3:30 pm.
 Meanwhile, Katsuya stands out for its wide range of katsu offerings, crafted by a chef who graduated from Tokyo Culinary School, with prices ranging from $25 to $60 depending on the meat of choice.
 Katsuya’s opening hours are Tuesday to Sunday, 12 pm to 2:30 pm and 6 pm to 9:30 pm, offering a higher-end dining experience with free-flow cabbage and rice included in sets.

-Japan Rail Cafe
+7. Japan Rail Cafe

-Karekami
+8. Karekami

 Karekami in Tang Plaza blends traditional Japanese curry with local Singaporean flavors, serving popular dishes such as Pork Tonkatsu Curry Rice and Karaage Curry Udon, perfect for a quick, comforting meal.
 Karekami’s opening hours are from 11 am to 9 pm daily.
 Their curries are known for a hearty, rich flavor with generous portions, making it a favorite for office workers and shoppers alike.

-Donburi Maruya
+9. Donburi Maruya

 Donburi Maruya at Lor Chuan offers a variety of curry rice options including Pork Katsu Curry and Chicken Karaage Curry, known for their well-prepared katsu and flavorful curry sauce.
 Open daily from 11 am to 10 pm, Donburi Maruya’s menu balances affordability with quality, serving both locals and visitors with consistent, tasty meals.